Convoy of Hope meets needs in Louisiana, Afghanistan, and more

 “It is a life or death situation.
 When you combine the extreme humidity and high heat with the lack of water and hydration, those are real problems that are going to start sprouting up in the next several days. so we are trying to prevent them by giving people the water they need,” says Forhetz.

-Two dozen workers from the Ozarks are on the ground in places like Kennter, Houmas, and Lapalss.
+Two dozen workers from the Ozarks are on the ground in places like Kennter, Houmas, and LaPlace.

 Joined by volunteers from churches, they’re handing out bottles of water, food, hygiene items.
 The basics to get everyone by during these hard first days.